jplu/stanfordNLPRESTAPI/README.md

 also download the jar files provided by Stanford with models for other languages.
 To use them you will have to include them in the CLASSPATH.
 We provide two models:

-* OKE2016[1]: NER model trained with the OKE2016 challenge training dataset.
+* OKE2016 [1]: NER model trained with the OKE2016 challenge training dataset.
-* NEEL2016[2][3][4]: NER model for tweets trained with the NEEL2016 challenge training dataset.
+* NEEL2016 [2][3][4]: NER model for tweets trained with the NEEL2016 challenge training dataset.

-The model for the POS tagging can be found on the GATE [website](https://gate.ac.uk/wiki/twitter-postagger.html) and put in the *models* folder.
+* gate-EN-twitter [5]: POS tagger model for tagging tweets.

 # How to contribute